Phone: (801) 373-4366

 The blocked area of the peripheral artery is removed through an inflated balloon within a catheter.

-A catheter-based closure of the patient foramen ovale (PFO) and atrial septal defect (ASD) heart defects.
+A catheter-based closure of the patient foramen ovale (PFO) and atrial septal defect (ASD).

 These are small, cage-like devices inserted into the inferior vena cava in order to capture blood clots.